pnnl/NATIG/README.md

    - cd NATIG
    - ./buildimage.sh
    - Once the docker finishes building successfully, run: ./rundocker.sh
+   - If you are using MINGW64 (such as gitbash) on windows, please edit the rundocker.sh: ```the input device is not a TTY.
+If you are using mintty, try prefixing the command with 'winpty' ```

 NOTE: The default docker container does not come with 5G enabled